-The Office of Career Services & Leadership Development provides off-campus job and internship listing information and related services via Handshake.
+Career Services & Leadership Development provides off-campus job and internship listing information and related services via Handshake.
 We do not endorse the employers who list job openings or guarantee the accuracy of the information therein.
 Those who use the job listings do so at their own risk.
-The Office of Career Services & Leadership, its staff, the California State University System and the State of California assume no liabilities related to the accuracy or inaccuracy of information provided in job listings and do not represent or act on behalf of the hiring authority.
+Career Services & Leadership, its staff, the California State University System and the State of California assume no liabilities related to the accuracy or inaccuracy of information provided in job listings and do not represent or act on behalf of the hiring authority.

 Students should be aware of potential job posting scams.
 Any off-campus position is outside of SF State jurisdiction and as such the University assumes no liability or obligation in verifying validity of postings.
 Please use extreme caution in applying for off-campus positions.
 Students should NEVER pay for employment opportunities.
 If any employer asks for money, wishes to engage in wire transfers, or discusses advance payment for work that has not been performed, please discontinue all correspondence with that employer and contact the University Police Department.

 Career Services & Leadership Development does its best to screen job postings.
 However, we make no recommendations or guarantees about the positions and employers listed through our office.
 Due to the volume of jobs received, we are unable to research the integrity of every position listed.
 Therefore, students are urged to take on this responsibility themselves.
 We encourage you to use common sense and caution when applying for positions, especially when applying for positions off campus.
 If a potential employer asks you to participate in an activity that makes you uncomfortable in any way, don't do it.
 You may also wish to check with other services that rate businesses, for example, the local Better Business Bureau.

 - Don't accept cashier/certified checks or money orders: banks cash fakes, then hold you responsible.

 - Never give out financial information (bank account, social security, PayPal account, etc).